OpenFAST/openfast/docs/source/dev/index.rst

 Developer Documentation
 =======================

-**Our goal as developers is to ensure that OpenFAST is a sustainable open source software that is well tested and well documented.** To that end, we continually work to improve the documentation and test coverage along with feature additions and improvements.
+**Our goal as developers of OpenFAST is to ensure that it is well tested, well documented, and self-sustaining software.** To that end, we continually work to improve the documentation and test coverage along with feature additions and improvements.
 This section of the documentation outlines the processes and procedures we have established for external developers